-- Permitted References and Aids: Only those items specifically authorized by the instructor may be brought into the exam facility.
-The use of unauthorized personal listening, communication, recording, photographic and/or computational devices is strictly prohibited.. - 3.
-Registration: Students may not be present in an exam or write an exam in a course section in which they are not registered. - Arriving and Leaving: Students may not enter the exam area after the first half-hour has elapsed, and they may not leave the exam area until one halfhour has elapsed. - Communications: During the exam, all communications should be addressed to a supervisor.
-Students should not, under any circumstances, speak to or communicate with other candidates or leave their answer papers exposed to view. - Brief Absence from an Exam: tudents who need to visit the washroom during an exam must leave their papers in the custody of a supervisor and retrieve it upon return. - 7.
+- 2. Permitted References and Aids: Only those items specifically authorized by the instructor may be brought into the exam facility.
+The use of unauthorized personal listening, communication, recording, photographic and/or computational devices is strictly prohibited. - 3.
+Registration: Students may not be present in an exam or write an exam in a course section in which they are not registered. - 4.
+Arriving and Leaving: Students may not enter the exam area after the first half-hour has elapsed, and they may not leave the exam area until one half-hour has elapsed. - 5.
+Communications: During the exam, all communications should be addressed to a supervisor.
+Students should not, under any circumstances, speak to or communicate with other candidates or leave their answer papers exposed to view. - 6.
+Brief Absence from an Exam: Students who need to visit the washroom during an exam must leave their papers in the custody of a supervisor and retrieve it upon return. - 7.
 Cancellation of Paper During Exam: If a student becomes incapacitated because of illness or receives word of domestic affliction during the course of an exam, the student should report at once to the Supervisor, hand in the unfinished paper, and request that it be cancelled.
-Thereafter, if illness is the cause, the student may go directly to the University Health Centre or other medical practitioner so that any subsequent application for a deferred exam may be supported by a medical note.
-If a student chooses to provide a medical note, the University of Alberta Medical Statement Form may be downloaded from the Online Services section of www.registrarsoffice. ualberta.ca.
+Students may provide supporting documentation by way of a form from the student's Faculty or a statutory declaration.
 Medical notes cannot be required.
-Alternatively, students may provide supporting documentation by way of a form from the student's Faculty or a statutory declaration.
-In cases other than illness, adequate documentation must be provided... - a.
+In students may provide supporting documentation by way or a form from the student's Faculty or a statutory declaration.
+Medical notes cannot be required.
+In cases other than illness, adequate documentation must be provided.
+For more information, contact your faculty or visit What to do when you are sick (students) on the office of the Registrar website.

+- a.
 For final exams, the student must provide documentation and apply to their Faculty for a deferred exam within two working days following the cancelled final exam or as soon as the student is able, having regard to the circumstances underlying the cancellation.
 Students should consult their Faculty for detailed information on requirements.
-Also see Absence from Final Exams for details - b.
+Also see Absence from Final Exams for details. - b.
 For other exams, instructors may use their discretion to request supporting documentation.
-The student must contact the instructor within two working days of the exam or as soon as the student is able, having regard to the circumstances underlying the cancellation and present supporting documentation to the instructor if requested. - Should a student write an exam, hand in the paper for marking, and later report extenuating circumstances to support a request for cancellation of the paper and for another exam, such request will not be entertained.
-Any student who requests a cancellation of their paper and subsequently applies for or obtains an excused absence by making false statements will be liable under the Code of Student Behaviour. - 8.
-End of Exam: When the signal is given to end the exam, students must promptly cease writing.
+The student must contact the instructor within two working days of the exam or as soon as the student is able, having regard to the circumstances underlying the cancellation and present supporting documentation to the instructor if requested.

+Should a student write an exam, hand in the paper for marking, and later report extenuating circumstances to support a request for cancellation of the paper and for another exam, such request will not be entertained.
+Any student who requests a cancellation of their paper and subsequently applies for or obtains an excused absence by making false statements will be liable under the Code of Student Behaviour.

+8. End of Exam: When the signal is given to end the exam, students must promptly cease writing.
 If a student does not stop at the signal, the instructor has the discretion either not to grade the exam paper or to lower the grade on the examination.